Alex6046/Network-Programming-SECR3253---KS-T/README.md

 | Theyshigan | Retrieve device information and perform testing                                                   |
 | Firdaus    | Collect Linux system information                                                                  |

-## Najmi : IP Address and Interface Description Automation
+## IP Address and Interface Description Automation

 Using Ansible to configure a Cisco IOS network device interface.
 The playbook will set the interface description, assigns an IPv4 address, enables the interface and also will displays the running config for verification.